ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/train-test.md

 #### Define the model

 The next step is to define a class for the actual model, listing the different layers used.
 We also define the forward-pass function, which is used at training time to update the weights.
-Additionally, we define the loss function and optimizer for the model parameters are listed.
+Additionally, we define the loss function and optimizer for the model.

 ```python
 class TrafficSignNet(nn.Module):